Hospitality and Tourism certificate

 - HOT 253-Banquet Management and Operations

-electives, though not required in the program.
+as additional electives, though not required in the program.

 This program is designed for students wishing a shorter course of study than the Hospitality and Tourism Management A.A.S. degree program.
 However, graduates of this program may transfer into the degree program with no loss of credit.